(Some of the many Q&A's and Bible

 The fact that the book of Job mentions rain many times (Job 5:10, 20:23, etc) tells us that Job lived after the great flood of Noah's time.
 It did not rain prior to that flood (Genesis 2:5-6, 7:11-12, 9:13).
 The earth was watered by a mist that came up from the ground due to the high pressure of water under the earth surface.
 So that would mean that Job was born some time after about 2300 BC.

 The fact that Job lived in the land of Uz (Job 1:1), and not in the region of Babylon (such as Shinar or Ur) tells us that he lived after the scattering of the people from the tower of Babel.
 Prior to that time, all of the people of the world lived together as one people in that geographical area (Genesis 11:1-4).
-It is possible that Job was born before the tower of Babel, but the events described in the book of Job clearly must have occurred after the tower of Babel, about 2150 BC.
+The events described in the book of Job clearly must have occurred after the tower of Babel, about 2150 BC.

 The fact that Israel is not mentioned, and that there is no hint of the law of Moses in the book of Job, suggest that Job was not an Israelite, and that the events in the book of Job happened prior to the Exodus of Israel from Egypt in about 1500 BC.
 The fact that Job makes animal sacrifices himself (Job 1:5) rather than taking them to a priest also suggests that he lived prior to the Exodus of Israel from Egypt.